 Put a drop or two on a pad, and then clean from the center of the lens outward in a circular motion.
 Throw out the lens tissue after use.
 This won’t leave any streaks, but it will give your lens a deeper clean than just a micro fibre cloth.

 If you find the micro fibre cloth just doesn’t cut it, it’s time to pull out the big guns.
-A clean microfiber cloth will do a good job, but then you reapply dust you caught previously.
+A clean microfiber cloth will do a good job as a lens cleaning tissue, but then you reapply dust you caught previously.
 You can wash them, and keep them sealed away.

 For safety and convenience, you may be better off using a disposable wipe, such as the Zeiss lens cleaning wipes.